Oskii/Aave-Atomic-Lending-Position-Swap/README.md

 ## Introduction
 Welcome to the Atomic Aave Lending Position Swap (AALPS) project!

 This project demonstrates a completely trustless, decentralized, cryptographically secure protocol for cross-chain atomic swaps of Aave lending positions (aTokens).
-It enables holders of lending positions (aTokens) in Aave to seamlessly exchange aTokens for other aTokens, or any ERC20 token between any chain that supports AaveV3.
+It enables holders of lending positions (aTokens) in Aave to securely exchange aTokens for other aTokens, or any ERC20 token between any chain that supports AaveV3.

-For example, someone can use this project to trustlessly swap their aTokens on Avalanche for USDC on Polygon - or aTokens on Ethereum for aTokens on Avalanche.
+For example, someone can use an AALPS to trustlessly swap their aTokens on Avalanche for USDC on Polygon - or aTokens on Ethereum for aTokens on Avalanche.

-We refer to the mechanism as the Atomic Aave Lending Position Swap (AALPS) - users can trustlessly swap a specified number of aTokens on one chain for a corresponding number of aTokens on another chain.
-The outcome is full interoperability between any EVM chain for market-making of Aave liquidity positions.
+We refer to the mechanism as the Atomic Aave Lending Position Swap (AALPS).
+The outcome is full interoperability between any EVM chains for Aave liquidity positions. ✨👻

 ## How does it work?
 AALPS leverages a Secure Exchange Protocol (SEP) that relies on one-way hashing of a cryptographic secret and time-constraints on specific actions.
 Here are the steps for completing an AALPS.
 It ensures that all parties funds' remain safe throughout the lifecycle of the transaction.